Best reverse osmosis systems

 How much is a reverse osmosis system?

-The specific reverse osmosis system price will depend on the sophistication of the unit.
-Those with multiple stages of purification will cost more.
-If the system contains an additional UV treatment feature or adds minerals back into the filtered water, its price tag could be over $1,000 for a home unit.
-Units that must be professionally installed and maintained also cost thousands of dollars.
+The specific reverse osmosis system price will depend on the sophistication of the unit; those with multiple stages of purification cost more.
+If the system contains an additional UV treatment feature or adds minerals back into the filtered water, it could be over $1,000 for a home unit.
+Units that must be professionally installed and maintained cost thousands of dollars.

 Reverse osmosis pros and cons

-Because reverse osmosis uses household water pressure to push water through the RO membrane, the process takes time.
-If you need a lot of filtered water quickly and empty the system’s holding at once, it’ll take time to refill the holding tank (as much as 4 hours). - Creates large amount of waste water
+- Process is slow: Because reverse osmosis uses household water pressure to push water through the RO membrane, the process takes time.
+If you need a lot of filtered water quickly and empty the system’s holding at once, it’ll take time to refill the holding tank.